wanchunnie/PB-LKS/README.md

 This'll create a detailed visualization of every decision tree into `/PBLKS/Trees`, providing a more straightforward way to visualize decision.

 ## other models
-An xgboost based model is also included in `/models`.
+A xgboost based model is also included in `/models`.

 can be used by adding `-xgb` argument in CLI or adding parameter `use_xgboost=True` when calling methods in our package